2. Choose water as a drink

-4. Switch off the screen and get active
+4. Turn off the TV or computer and get active

 5. Eat fewer snacks and select healthier foods